Change or deactivation of job search

 • your contact information changes.

-Please note that the most common changes that you must notify to the TE Office or the local government pilot are listed above.
-If you are unsure about how the change in your situation affects your right to unemployment security, you should contact the TE Office, the local government pilot, or the unemployment security helpline.
-An expert will also give you more detailed instructions on how to report the start and end of employment when you take on temporary work on a regular basis, for example.
+Please note that the most common changes that you must notify to the employment official are listed above.
+If you are unsure about how the change in your situation affects your right to unemployment security, you should contact the employment official or the unemployment security helpline.
+A specialist will give you more detailed instructions on how to report the start and end of employment when you take on temporary work on a regular basis, for example.

 Read more